hwholland/DynamicSpreadsheet/README.md

-# bean.dynamic.Table
+# Dynamic Spreadsheet

 This is a component which makes up part of a library of components which each provide a dynamic control (user-interface) in JavaScript, using the OpenUI5 franework.
-This component builds a responsive table (sap.m.Table in OpenUI5) based on configurations made in a JSON file.
+This component builds a grid table (sap.ui.table.Table in OpenUI5) based on configurations made in a JSON file.
 The data structure modeled in JSON can also be reflected in a database, or any other structured model.

 ## Prerequisites